 Simeon J. Newman is a political and comparative-historical sociologist who focuses on power, nation-building, and urbanization, and also has broad interests in social theory, political economy, and the philosophy of the social sciences.

-In his book project, Mass Clientelism: Urban Growth and Nation-Building in 20th Century Latin America, he draws on extensive archival data to demonstrate that the Latin American region’s unprecedented wave of urban population growth profoundly shaped national political arenas.
+In his book project, Mass Clientelism: Urban Growth and the Dialectic of Nation-Building in 20th Century Latin America, he draws on extensive archival data to demonstrate that the Latin American region’s unprecedented wave of urban population growth profoundly shaped national political arenas.

 In other research, he uses case-study and mixed-methods approaches to probe the state-civil society nexus, and grapples with methodological and epistemological problems related to comparative-historical sociology and social theorizing.